Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/UptimeOrchestrator/classes/UptimeOrchestrator.md

 #### Throws

-Error if any manager initialization fails
+When any manager initialization fails

+#### Throws

+When validation of initialized managers fails

 ***